 COLD-WATER QUICK pressure release

 This method releases pressure by carrying a stove top the pressure cooker to a sink and turning on the tap to drizzle onto the lid without wetting the pressure or safety valves.
-We do not recommend this opening method, anymore for the following reasons: the path to the sink may be filled with obstacles (kids, pets) that could trip the cook holding a pressurized cooker; water could block the valves and cause a reverse-suction (from the quick loss of volume from condensed steam) that could bend and damage the metal of the cooker; and lastly, the safety systems cannot properly detect a pocket of pressurized food that may not be released until after the lid is removed causing an eruption of super-heated food onto the cook.
-Beware: modern pressure cooker manuals and cookbooks still call for this opening method!
+This method was historically recommended for cookers that had no other way to release pressure – and did not have a way to alert the cook if pressure is still inside.
+We do not recommend this opening method anymore for the following reasons: the path to the sink may be filled with obstacles (kids, pets) that could trip the cook holding a pressurized cooker; water could block the valves and cause a reverse-suction (from the quick loss of volume from condensed steam) that could bend and damage the metal of the cooker; and lastly, the safety systems cannot properly detect a pocket of pressurized food that may not be released until after the lid is removed causing an eruption of super-heated food onto the cook.
+Unfortunately, modern pressure cooker manuals and cookbooks still call for this opening method – but we don’t recommend using it.
 For any recipe that calls for the Cold-Water Quick release, use the Normal pressure release instead.

 BASE IMMERSION pressure release